ericgiunta/Colossus/README.md

 <!-- badges: end -->

-The goal of Colossus is to provide an open-source means of performing survival analysis on big data with complex risk formula.
+The goal of Colossus is to provide an open-source means of performing survival analysis on big data with complex risk formulas.
 Colossus is designed to perform Cox Proportional Hazard regressions and Poisson regressions on datasets loaded as data.tables or data.frames.
-The risk models allowed are sums or products of linear, log-linear, or several other radiation dose response formula highlighted in the vignettes.
+The risk models allowed are sums or products of linear, log-linear, or several other radiation dose response formulas highlighted in the vignettes.
 Additional plotting capabilities are available.

-By default a fully portable version of the code is compiled, which does not support OpenMP on every system.
+By default, a fully portable version of the code is compiled, which does not support OpenMP on every system.
 Note that Colossus requires OpenMP support to perform parallel calculations.
 The environment variable “R\_COLOSSUS\_NOT\_CRAN” is checked to determine if OpenMP should be